 Fifth, the Board does not agree with BDIC's comments regarding "waivers to adjacent agricultural operators" because there is no evidence that surrounding agricultural activities could disrupt operations of the Facility to the extent that liability waivers need be required.
-Even if they were, such waivers are an inappropriate requirement for the Facility because it is located in the RIPD zone, not in an exclusive farm use zone.
-BDIC has identified no legal requirement that such waivers "must be in place prior to any consideration of the project by BDIC," but that is an issue between Applicant's and BDIC and is not relevant to the County's approval criteria.
+BDIC has identified no legal requirement that such waivers "must be in place prior to any consideration of the project by BDIC," but that is an issue between the Applicant and BDIC and is not relevant to the County's approval criteria.

-Sixth, to the extent that access easements may be required to cross BDIC-owned facilities, such a requirement is a real estate issue between BDIC and Applicant's and is not relevant to the County's decision.
-Similarly, the lease obligations between Applicant and the Port are relevant to the Application only insofar as the Port authorizes Applicant to make a land use application for its property.
+Sixth, to the extent that access easements may be required to cross BDIC-owned facilities, such a requirement is a real estate issue between BDIC and the Applicant, and is not relevant to the County's decision.
+Similarly, the lease obligations between the Applicant and the Port are relevant to the Application only insofar as the Port authorizes the Applicant to make a land use application for its property.
 And even if such lease obligations could be considered by the Board, BDIC has not offered any evidence that it is a party to the lease or could otherwise cause enforcements of the lease obligations.

-Seventh, Applicant has provided substantial evidence in the form of a preliminary spill containment plan (submitted with Applicant's first open record materials) that all liquid storage on the Facility site will be protected by a spill containment basin.
-Applicant has explained that it will be required to prepare and obtain approval for a Facility Response Plan, a DEQ approved Oil Spill Contingency Plan (OSCP), and an EPA-approved Spill Prevention Control and Countermeasure Plan prior to construction.
-The Board finds that imposition of condition of approval 16, which requires Applicant provide such plans to the County prior to occupancy, is sufficient to address BDIC's concerns regarding spill containment.
+Seventh, the Applicant has provided substantial evidence in the form of a preliminary spill containment plan (submitted with the Applicant's first open record materials) that all liquid storage on the renewable diesel facility site will be protected by a spill containment basin.
+The Applicant has explained that it will be required to prepare and obtain approval for a Facility Response Plan, a DEQ approved Oil Spill Contingency Plan (OSCP), and an EPA-approved Spill Prevention Control and Countermeasure Plan prior to construction.
+The Board finds that imposition of condition of approval 14, which requires the Applicant provide such plans to the County prior to occupancy, is sufficient to address BDIC's concerns regarding spill containment.

-Eighth, the Board does not agree with BDIC's argument that the proposed wetland mitigation plan (which has yet to be approved by DSL or USACE) is an "impact" relevant to the criteria or factors applicable to the Facility.
-The Board notes that the particular mitigation is not before the Board as part of the Application and that mitigation is not required by the approval criteria, rather it is a requirement for a Wetland Fill/Removal permit issued by DSL and USACE.
+Eighth, the Board does not agree with BDIC's argument that the proposed wetland mitigation plan (which has yet to be approved by DSL or USACE) is an "impact" relevant to the criteria or factors applicable to the rail branchline.
+The Board notes that the particular mitigation is not before the Board as part of the Application and that mitigation is not required by the approval criteria, rather it is a requirement for Wetland Fill/Removal Permits issued by DSL and USACE.
 The Board also notes that wetland creation and enhancement is permitted outright in all Exclusive Farm Use zones in Oregon, including the PA-80 zone.
-The Board finds that there is no evidence that wetland restoration on lands owned or controlled by Applicant will adversely affect "existing land uses and both private and public facilities and services in the area".
+The Board finds that there is no evidence that wetland restoration on lands owned or controlled by the Applicant will adversely affect "existing land uses and both private and public facilities and services in the area."
 Even if it did, the Board finds that, because wetland mitigation is a permit requirement from separate state and federal agencies, the Board is without the legal authority to prohibit or otherwise condition such mitigation in this instance.